intelsdi-x/snap-plugin-utilities/README.md

 ```

 ## Community Support
-This repository is one of **many** plugins in the **snap Framework**: a powerful telemetry agent framework.
-To reach out to other uses, reach out to us on:
+This repository is one of **many** plugins in **snap**, a powerful telemetry framework.
+See the full project at http://github.com/intelsdi-x/snap To reach out to other users, head to the [main framework](https://github.com/intelsdi-x/snap#community-support)

-* snap Gitter channel (@TODO Link)
-* Our Google Group (@TODO Link)

-The full project is at http://github.com:intelsdi-x/snap.

 ## Contributing
-We love contributions! :heart_eyes:
+We love contributions!

 There's more than one way to give back, from examples to blogs to code updates.
 See our recommended process in [CONTRIBUTING.md](CONTRIBUTING.md).